Scrabble (game show): Crossword Round

 The first round of every game was the Crossword round, in which two contestants competed to guess words as they were laid out on a computer-generated Scrabble board.
 Each matchup in Crossword was always male vs. female and was played until one contestant won by solving three words.

 Originally, the Crossword round was played to determine who would face the show's returning champion, if there was one, in the Scrabble Sprint.
 In cases where there was no returning champion, two Crosswords were played and the winners faced each other in the Sprint to determine the new champion.

 Beginning on September 29, 1986, as part of a broader format change, the show began featuring two Crossword rounds per episode.
-The winners would square off in the Sprint to determine the winner.
+The winners competed against each other in the Sprint to determine the winner.
 The change was made as part of a special tournament that was taking place at the time.
 Once the show returned to regular play in December 1986, the first Crossword of the day began featuring the returning champion.

 A horizontal or vertical row of squares was outlined to indicate the number of letters, with one already filled in and referred to as the letter the contestants were "building on".
 The first word of each game was oriented horizontally and built on a letter placed in the center square of the board.
 Each subsequent word built on one of the letters in the previous word and was laid out perpendicular to it (i.e., the first word was played horizontally, the second vertically, and so on).
 If a game went on so long that the board became too crowded to hold any more words, it was cleared and the next was played horizontally from a letter in the center square.